rayjohnson/zap/README.md

 Note that the global settings are still in effect when specifying a broker.
 It is just that the broker will override any global config settings.
 Also, any command-line options will override any options set in the config file.

 ### Global configs

+Here are the global options - most are related to how to connect to the mqtt server.

 ```
   -b, --broker string          broker configuration
+      --cafile string          path to ca file used to certify your cert
+      --cert string            path to client.crt file used to connect to server
       --client-prefix string   prefix to use to generate a client id if none is specified (default "zap_")
       --config string          config file (default is $HOME/.zap.toml)
+  -h, --help                   help for zap
   -i, --id string              id to use for this client (default is generated from client-prefix)
+      --insecure               skips verification for SSL connections
   -k, --keepalive int          the number of seconds after which a PING is sent to the broker (default 60)
+      --key string             path to client.key file used to connect to server
       --password string        password for accessing MQTT
       --qos int                qos setting
       --server string          location of MQTT server (default "tcp://127.0.0.1:1883")